havenS/ladderjs/docs/README.md

       CRUD scaffolding
     </li>
   </ul>
   A demo app can be used as a boilerplate if you want to skip the first steps of the documentation.
-Or use the [LadderJS-CLI](https://havens.gitbooks.io/ladderjs/content/command-line-interface.html) to be assisted on each step of the configuration of your projet.
+Or use the <a href="https://havens.gitbooks.io/ladderjs/content/command-line-interface.html">LadderJS-CLI</a> to be assisted on each step of the configuration of your projet.
 </span>

 <hr/>